• Skip to primary navigation

 Closing Documents

-As the buyer conducts due diligence, they will often prepare an initial draft of closing documents for your review.
-Depending on the complexity and size of the transaction, a purchase agreement can be very simple or very complex.
-While a simple transfer of a digital asset may only require a bill of sale, the acquisition of an income-producing business is typically accompanied by an Asset Purchase Agreement (APA) or Stock Purchase Agreement (SPA).
 Most acquisitions are asset purchases, meaning that the buyer transfers the tangible and intangible items owned by the business from the seller’s corporate entity into a different corporate entity owned by the buyer.
 These items generally include everything from the website, customers, and inventory to trademarks, patents, and goodwill.
 By contrast, in a stock purchase, the buyer acquires the seller’s business entity itself, which includes all of the assets and liabilities contained within.
 In either case, you will want to work with an M&A attorney to review the buyer’s proposed draft.

 Asset Purchase Agreement (APA)

 The key elements of an APA include a complete list of the assets being purchased (and not being purchased), liabilities assumed, the purchase price and how it will be paid and allocated for tax purposes, details on the closing and post-closing adjustments, seller and buyer representations and warranties, and the handling of disagreements post-transaction.
-There are typically schedules attached to the APA, including financials, organizational documents, contracts, permits and other key items upon which the purchase decision was based.
-Lastly, there are often separate agreements simultaneously signed at closing that handle elements of the transaction that fall outside of the APA, such as non-compete or consulting agreements.

 Stock Purchase Agreement (SPA)